 As a trade-off, a tiny house on wheels built of timber is less sturdy than a house constructed of concrete blocks.
 With exposure to storms and other harsh environmental factors, the exterior of a tiny home can degrade faster than expected.

 Cars can be pushed and covered within a garage during a hail storm or a windy thunderstorm; little houses can’t.
 Unlike vehicles, tiny houses can’t be parked within a building.
 Many people may assume that a mobile home is equivalent to a car, but the reality is that wheels and other components on tiny houses fail quicker than in a vehicle.
 Small homes operate 24/7, so continuous human activity will contribute to persistent wear and tear.
 Mobility is one of the significant aspects of buying a tiny house.
 But when your home is designed to endure the burden of traveling from one state to another, you may want to worry about shifting your home around the world.

-Read Also: What Is the Cost of Living In a Tiny House
+Read Also our another comprehensive article of: What Is the Cost of Living In a Tiny House

 In a tiny house, you will also face the damages and rustiness of the things you have filled with.
 We will notice the difference between a large home and a small house furniture life span.